 On Oct.
-2, 2025, Cerenade, a California-based provider of cloud-based legal and immigration case management software, experienced a significant data breach affecting documents uploaded to its system.
+2, 2025, Cerenade, a California-based provider of cloud-based legal and immigration case management software, experienced a data breach affecting documents uploaded to its system.

-The company resolved the immediate threat by Oct.
-3, 2025, but the investigation revealed that a limited number of documents were accessed and downloaded by the unauthorized intruder.
-The types of information exposed in this incident included personally identifiable information (PII): names, dates of birth, Social Security numbers and passport numbers.
+The types of information exposed in this incident included personally identifiable information (PII): names, dates of birth, addresses, Social Security numbers, and passport numbers.

-Cerenade disclosed the breach to the California Attorney General’s office on Jan.
-2, 2026.
 Impacted individuals have been notified by mail.

-In response to the breach, Cerenade immediately took steps to secure its environment by locking down its network, updating firewalls and access policies and conducting a forensic investigation to determine the extent of the compromise.
+In response to the breach, Cerenade took steps to secure its environment by locking down its network, updating firewalls and access policies and conducting a forensic investigation to determine the extent of the compromise.
 The company has since implemented additional safeguards to strengthen data security on its web server infrastructure.

 If you receive notification from Cerenade about this breach, you may want to: